Dennis Diekmeier: International career

 He was part of the Germany team that won the 2008 European U-19 Championship.

+Coaching career

+After retiring, Diekmeier was appointed assistant coach to Sreto Ristić at SV Sandhausen on 25 June 2024.
+In April 2025, he became the interim manager of Sandhausen.

 Trivia

 Diekmeier held the record of being the Bundesliga player with the most appearances without ever scoring until finally scoring on 26 May 2020 in his 11th season in German professional football.